DBase: File formats

 Microsoft recommends saving a Microsoft Works database file in the dBase file format so that it can be read by Microsoft Excel.

 A package is available for Emacs to read xbase files.

 LibreOffice and OpenOffice Calc can read and write all generic dbf files.

-dBase's database system was one of the first to provide a header section for describing the structure of the data in the file.
-This meant that the program no longer required advance knowledge of the data structure, but rather could ask the data file how it was structured.
+dBase's database system was one of the first to provide a header section.
+This meant that the program does not need advance knowledge of the data structure, but can ask the data file how it was structured.
 There are several variations on the .dbf file structure, and not all dBase-related products and .dbf file structures are compatible.
 VP-Info is unique in that it can read all variants of the dbf file structure.

 A second filetype is the .dbt file format for memo fields.
 While character fields are limited to 254 characters each, a memo field is a 10-byte pointer into a .dbt file which can include a much larger text field. dBase was very limited in its ability to process memo fields, but some other xBase languages such as Clipper treated memo fields as strings just like character fields for all purposes except permanent storage.

 dBase uses .ndx files for single indexes, and .mdx (multiple-index) files for holding between 1 and 48 indexes.
 Some xBase languages such as VP-Info include compatibility with .ndx files while others use different file formats such as .ntx used by Clipper and .idx/.cdx used by FoxPro or FlagShip.
 Later iterations of Clipper included drivers for .ndx, .mdx, .idx and .cdx indexes.